-In Pool C, it was the Belgians who narrowly missed out on the hen with, in particular, very close matches against Mexico.
-Laurent Montoisy and Gerald Moretti lost to opportunistic Mexicans (6 / 7 6 / 7).
-It was Nicolas Pierre Sinia and Jérémy Gala who also missed the victory by winning the 1er set (6 / 4 2 / 6 1 / 6).
-The pair Christophe Rochus / Alec PaulWitmer could not do anything.
+In Pool C, it was the Belgians who narrowly missed the group outings, notably with very close matches against Mexico.
+Laurent Montoisy and Gerald Moretti lost to opportunistic Mexicans (6/7 6/7).
+It was Nicolas Pierre Sinia and Jérémy Gala who also narrowly missed out on victory, notably winning the 1st set (6/4 2/6 1/6).
+The Christophe Rochus / Alec PaulWitmer pair could not do anything.

-In Pool D, Sweden did not miss 2e out of the pool against Uruguay.
+In Pool D, Sweden did not come far from coming out second in the pool against Uruguay.
 The Swiss came out last in the pool.
-(The Chilean 1ère)
+(Le Chilie 2st)

-More generally speaking, if Spanish-speaking teams are still far ahead of other countries, observers see a marked development of the padel in all other countries.
-Competition is likely to be much greater in the coming years.
+More generally, if the Spanish-speaking teams are still far ahead of other countries, observers see a clear development of the padel in all other countries.
+Competition is likely to be much more important in the coming years.

 Franck Binisti - Padel Magazine

 Franck Binisti discovers the padel at the Club des Pyramides in 2009 in the Paris region.
 Since padel is part of his life.
 You often see him touring France going to cover the major events of padel French.